top of page

-Thank you for visiting this website to learn about Marcon’s proposal to renew the existing hotel use at 2030 Barclay Street.
+Thank you for visiting this website to learn about Marcon’s mixed-use residential and hotel proposal at 2030 Barclay Street.

-Our intent is to respect the tranquil and mature character of this pocket in the West End.
-With the majority of rooms designed as serviced, long-term stay, our goal is to deliver a boutique hotel offering that reflects its unique neighbourhood and adds to the village-like experience.
+Our intent is to respect the tranquil and mature character of this pocket in the West End while helping to address Vancouver’s need for new rental housing and hotel accommodation.
+Our goal is to deliver a residential and boutique hotel offering that reflects its unique neighbourhood and adds to the village-like experience.

 We invite you to explore and contact us should you wish to learn more.